ZohraBoukhatem/dragon-pong/README.md

 ![Screenshot 2023-11-08 153035](https://github.com/ZohraBoukhatem/dragon-pong/assets/138993259/ab2538c0-0257-47ba-a0ea-fa07c1454787)

 # Description
-A this simple "tennis like" game with two players and a (dragon)ball.
+A simple "tennis like" game with two players and a (dragon)ball.
 The goal is to protect the wall behind you and defeat your opponent by making the opponent miss the ball.

 # How to play